If December is the month of holiday overindulgence, then January is definitely the month of discipline often backed by the “new year, new me” mantra.

 Detoxes may last a few days to a month and include various activities, and dietary choices, from juice cleanses and “green eating” to intermittent fasting.

-If you’re keen to kick off 2022 with a brilliant start, it’s never too late to implement our Top 12 detox tips.
+If you’re keen to kick off the new year with a brilliant start, it’s never too late to implement our Top 12 detox tips.
 Happy detoxing!

 1. Water is your friend